 - Every Head of Department shall report in writing to the CFO on 30 April of each financial year on all assets which they wish to alienate. - The CFO shall consolidate the requests received from the various departments, and shall promptly report the consolidated information to the Municipal Manager of the municipality, recommending the process of alienation to be adopted. - The Council shall delegate to the Municipal Manager the authority to approve the alienation of any asset with a carrying value less than R5 000 (five thousand rand). - The Council shall ensure that the alienation of any asset with a carrying value equal to or in excess of R5 000 (five thousand rand) takes place in compliance with Section 14 of the Municipal Finance Management Act, 2004.
 The Act states that the municipality may not alienate any capital asset required to provide a minimum level of service.
-The municipality may alienate any other capital asset, provided the Council has considered the fair market value and the economic and community value to be received in exchange for the asset. - Selling: Assets to be sold shall be sold in terms of paragraph 9.4 below. - • - Destruction: Assets that are hazardous or need to be destroyed must be identified for tenders or quotations by professional disposal agencies. - Scrapping: Scrapping of assets that cannot be alienated otherwise may be considered as a method of alienation, but such requests must be motivated to the Municipal Manager. - Once the assets are alienated, the CFO shall write-off the relevant assets in the asset register. - The letting of immovable property, excluding municipal housing for officials and political office bearers, must be done at market-related tariffs, unless the relevant treasury approves otherwise.
-No municipal property may be let free of charge without the prior approval of the relevant treasury. - The CFO must review, at least annually when finalising the budget, all fees, charges, rates, tariffs or scales of fees or other charges relating to the letting of municipal property to ensure sound financial planning and management.
+The municipality may alienate any other capital asset, provided the Council has considered the fair market value and the economic and community value to be received in exchange for the asset. - Selling: Assets to be sold shall be sold in terms of paragraph 9.4 below. - Donations: Donations may be considered as a method of alienation, but such requests must be aligned to the principles as set out within the Municipal Asset Transfer Regulation, 2008. - Destruction: Assets that are hazardous or need to be destroyed must be identified for tenders or quotations by professional disposal agencies. - Scrapping: Scrapping of assets that cannot be alienated otherwise may be considered as a method of alienation, but such requests must be motivated to the Municipal Manager. - Once the assets are alienated, the CFO shall write-off the relevant assets in the asset register. - The letting of immovable property, excluding municipal housing for officials and political office bearers, must be done at market-related tariffs, unless the relevant treasury approves otherwise.
+No municipal property may be let free of charge without the prior approval of the relevant treasury.

+• The CFO must review, at least annually when finalising the budget, all fees, charges, rates, tariffs or scales of fees or other charges relating to the letting of municipal property to ensure sound financial planning and management.